 - Growing brain activity – At the 26th week, the baby will start responding to noises outside which causes an increase in the activity level.
 She may even respond to sudden noises with a kick.

 At 26 weeks pregnant, the baby’s size is about 35 cms, and she weighs approximately 900 grams.

 As you as your pregnancy advances, the changes in your body continue- some obvious, and others more subtle.
 Here are some of the body changes that take place during pregnancy.

 - The uterus will have grown more than 2 inches above your belly button.

 - Some women may experience pain under the ribs because the baby starts kicking and stretching inside the uterus.
-Change your position when sitting standing or lying down can help you get some relief from this pain.
+Changing your position when sitting, standing or lying down can help you get some relief from this pain.
 You may also experience back pain because of the weight gain.